aguin467/aguin467.github.io/README.md

-# AGuin
+# Blog
-This site hosts my persoanl blog and projects
+This site hosts my persoanl blog and projects.

+# Projects